In today’s post, we answer a seemingly simple question: what is code churn?

 What Is Code Churn?

-Code churn is a metric that indicates how often a given piece of code—e.g., a file, a class, a function—gets thrown out, almost immediately after it was done (within the first 2-3 weeks).
-As you’ll soon see, if there are areas in the code that have a high level of code churn, that’s usually a bad sign.
+Code churn (also interchangeably known as rework) is a metric that indicates how often a given piece of code—e.g., a file, a class, a function—gets edited.
+As you’ll soon see, if a given piece of code receives changes too often, that’s usually a bad sign.

 But how often is “too often”?